modelica-3rdparty/ExternalMedia/Projects/README.txt

   user: anonymous
   pass: none
 - Install OMDEV in the C:\OMDev path
 - Start C:\OMDev\tools\msys\msys.bat (You should get a command window pop up that looks like the emulation of a unix prompt - because it is)
 - $ mount d:/Path_to_your_ExternalMediaLibrary_working_copy /ExternalMediaLibrary
 - $ cd /ExternalMediaLibrary/Projects
-- $ make-gcc
+- $ BuildLib-OMC-gcc-windows.sh

 This will build the static gcc library and copy it and the externalmedia.h header files in the Resource directories of the Modelica packages, so it can be used right away by just loading the Modelica package in OMC

-Due to a bug in OMC (https://trac.openmodelica.org/OpenModelica/ticket/2565#comment:7) it is currently necessary to also copy the include and library files in the OMC installation directories.
-To accomplish this, run make-gcc-workaround instead of make-gcc
+Due to a bug in OMC (https://trac.openmodelica.org/OpenModelica/ticket/2565#comment:7) the script also copies the include and library files in the OMC installation directories.